Table of Contents

 We provide a fallback to Magento’s native zip-based rates in case our API becomes unresponsive.
 While that’s unlikely to happen, it’s always good to have a backup plan.
 Upon setting Backup Rates to Yes for the first time, you’ll be shown a screen similar to this:

-Since we’re typically downloading thousands of rates into your database at once, this process can take several minutes.
-To provide a better user-experience, backup sales tax rates are handled asynchronously using Magento’s message queues and bulk operations.
+Since we’re typically downloading thousands of rates into your database at once, backup sales tax rates are handled asynchronously using Magento’s message queues and bulk operations.
 After starting the backup rate sync process by enabling the feature, you should receive a notification similar to this:

 Magento 2 comes pre-configured to handle message queue consumers (since v2.2), so generally, you should only need to confirm that the default